gasduster99/sppComp/try1/try1_2.md

 of each partitioning.
 Additionally the partitioned models provide a set of candidate models for use in Bayesian Model Averaging (BMA) (Hoeting et al., 1999).
-BMA, as applied here, essentially allows the model exploration strategy to average across all realavent port complex partionings and adds robustness to the final species composition estimates.
+BMA, as applied here, essentially allows the model exploration strategy to average across all relevant port complex partitionings and adds robustness to the final species composition estimates.

 For the $\iota^{th}$ model in a set of candidate models $M$, then the BMA weight